 Professor Jo Williams

-Jo is an Associate Professor in Epidemiology in the School of Health and Social Development at Deakin University.
-She also holds the position of Principal Research Fellow at the Murdoch Childrens Research Institute and is an honorary Associate Professor in the Department of Paediatrics at the University of Melbourne and in the School of Psychology at Deakin University.
+Professor Williams is an epidemiologist in the School of Health and Social Development at Deakin University.
+She also holds the position of Principal Research Fellow at the Murdoch Childrens Research Institute and holds honorary positions with the Department of Paediatrics at the University of Melbourne and in the School of Psychology at Deakin University.
 She has 30 years of experience in public health epidemiology and has been a Chief Investigator on several large population based surveys, including the Melbourne Collaborative Cohort Study and the 2009 Victorian Adolescent Health and Wellbeing Survey.
 She is a member of the steering committee for the national men's Health Study, Ten-to-Men.
 Her research experience encompasses studies from birth to adulthood with a particular focus on associations between of social determinants of body weight and mental health.

 Professor Jeannette Milgrom

-Jeannette is a Professor of Psychology at the University of Melbourne and Director of Clinical and Health Psychology at the Parent-Infant Research Institute at Austin Health, Melbourne.
+Professor Milgrom is Director of Clinical and Health Psychology at the Parent-Infant Research Institute at Austin Health, Melbourne, and a Professor of Psychology at the University of Melbourne.
 She has published widely in the area of postnatal depression, infant mental health, parent-infant interventions and health psychology, and has more recently turned her interests to understanding fathers' psychological health during the perinatal period.
-Jeannette is also President of the International Marcé Society for Perinatal Mental Health, Adjunct Professor, School of Applied Psychology, Griffith University and Fellow, Australian Psychological Society.
+Professor Milgrom is a past president of the International Marcé Society for Perinatal Mental Health, Adjunct Professor, School of Applied Psychology, Griffith University and Fellow, Australian Psychological Society.

 Professor Helen Skouteris

-Helen is the Monash Warwick Alliance Joint Professor of Healthcare Improvement and Implementation Science at Monash University.
-Helen's work is focused on establishing long term collaborative research and education/training programs in healthcare improvement, implementation science/health services research.
+Professor Skouteris is the Monash Warwick Alliance Joint Professor of Healthcare Improvement and Implementation Science at Monash University.
+Her work is focused on establishing long term collaborative research and education/training programs in healthcare improvement, implementation science/health services research.
 She is an expert in parental and child health and wellbeing; her research has focused particularly on familial and psychosocial determinants of childhood and maternal obesity, the antecedents and consequences of maternal body dissatisfaction during pregnancy and the postpartum, and maternal and paternal mental health and wellbeing during the prenatal period.
-Helen is a MAPP Research Program strategic advisor.
+Professor Skouteris is a MAPP Research Program strategic advisor.

 Professor Craig Olsson